 A number of high impact pressures on the Council's budgets have been identified and these are shown below.
-The impact of these potential revisions will be further analysed and reported throughout the budget process and revisions made to current budget deficit projections as required:
+The impact of these potential revisions (some positive) will be further analysed and reported throughout the budget process and revisions made to current budget deficit projections as required:

 - Further impact of Economic recession

 - Government Grant Reductions

 - Revised Transformation targets

-- Capital Programme longer term priorities and revenue implications especially Vehcile Replacements and Disabled Facilities Grants
+- Capital Programme longer term priorities and revenue implications especially Vehicle Replacements

 - Shortfalls in income from Lanes and other Sources, e.g. Car Parking and Planning Fees

 - New Homes Bonus grant

+- Effect of Localisation of Council Tax Benefit Grant and Business Rates

+- Public Sector Pay Freeze